1. Writing Component

 Updates (newly approved / yet to be updated in Calendar)

-– Asian Studies (ASIA) 395 “Folk Cultures in the Asian Diaspora” qualifies as a Research Component course
+– Asian Studies (ASIA) 427 “Topics in Korean Popular Culture (Hallyu)” qualifies as a Research Component course.

 – Central, Eastern and Northern European Studies (CENS) 303D “Representations of the Holocaust”, taken as part of the “Witnessing Auschwitz” Global Seminar, qualifies as a Research Component course.
 Other sections of CENS 303 do not qualify.